edfos85/Google-Data-Analytics-capstone-project-cyclistic-case-study/README.md

 I used this [Link](https://divvy-tripdata.s3.amazonaws.com/index.html) to choose which months and year to download.
 The data has been made available by Motivate Interntional Inc. under this [license](https://divvybikes.com/data-license-agreement).

+-The files were too large for me to prepare on Google Sheets.
+I then created a bucket on Google Drive and uploaded all 12 files to that bucket.
+Then I continued using Google Big Query when I imported the files from the bucket to create a dataset to combine, clean and analyse my data.
+-Each file within the dataset contains 13 columns related to the bike rides.
+-These columns provide detailed information about each ride, including the ride ID, rideable type, start and end station ID’s and locations, coordinates, and membership type.

 #**Is the data ROCCC?**

-**Reliable & Original**: The data files are accurate, complete and unbiased information that contains Cyclistic bike trips which can be used to understand the ways of bike usage.
+1.**Reliable & Original**: The data files are accurate, complete and unbiased information that contains Cyclistic bike trips which can be used to understand the ways of bike usage.
-**Comprehensive and Current**: The data source is comprehensive in ways that it lists all the data files needed to understand bike usage of different customer types.
+2.**Comprehensive and Current**: The data source is comprehensive in ways that it lists all the data files needed to understand bike usage of different customer types.
 It is current in ways that the data source contains data from the recent years and is relevant to the analysis being made.
-**Cited**: The sources are publicly available data provided by Motivate International Inc. Governmental agency data and vetted public datasets are credible and typically good sources of data.
-You can view the license above
+3.**Cited**: The sources are publicly available data provided by Motivate International Inc. Governmental agency data and vetted public datasets are credible and typically good sources of data.
+You can view the license above.

+## Process
+BigQuery is used to combine the various datasets into one dataset and clean it.

+### Combining the Data
+SQL Query: [Data Combining]
+12 csv files are uploaded as tables in the dataset 'cyclistic_2022'.
+I needed to combine these tables in one so that I can get the results I need for this project.
+Created another table named "combining_data", containing 5,517,544 rows of data for the entire year.
+### Data Preparation
+SQL Query: [Data Preparation]
+I wanted to break down the data to get the information that was needed.
+I was checking for;
+-null values
+-types of bikes used
+-started at and ended at along with ride duration -counted membership types which would be useful for my visualisation later.
+-Wanted to Validate Column Values: The values in specific columns, such as rideable_type and member_casual, were verified to ensure consistency and accuracy.
+The only valid values, including classic_bike, docked_bike, electric_bike for rideable_type, and casual, member for member_casual, were retained.

+### Data Cleaning
+SQL Query: [Data Cleaning](https:
+1. All the rows having missing values are deleted.
+2. Three columns were added: ride_length for duration of the trip, day_of_week and month.
+3. Trips with duration less than a minute and longer than a day are excluded.This would make the analysis more accurate and precise.
+4. Total 1,370,888 rows are removed in this step.

+## Analyze and Share
+SQL Query: [Data Analysis](
+Data Visualization: [Tableau](https:/
+The data is stored appropriately and is now prepared for analysis.
+I added all my tables into Tableau for data visualiation.

+The analysis question is: How do annual members and casual riders use Cyclistic bikes differently?

+First we will look at Total Rides in 2022.
+The chart below show total number of rides carried out by Cyclistic and Casual riders in 2022.

+You can see **Cyclistic Members** accounted for the majority of rides with a percentage of

+#**Types of Bikes used in 2022**
+-Both Cyclistic and casual members prefered classic bikes -Electric bikes are preferred by Cyclistic member more than Casual members -Docked bikes are the least favourite

+#**Average Ride Duration**